tomasdevelopment/Data_Engineering_Pipelines_Portafolio/SQL + Python/readme.md

 ================================================================ PROJECT OVERVIEW

-This repository is designed to support a multi-component marketing analytics system.
+This repository is designed to support a python sql quering of different sql engies as mysql, postgres sql and redshift, using a wide variety of Python libraries.
 It includes:

 A Flask application that connects to a MySQL server to store and process marketing API results.
 A Streamlit dashboard that visualizes TikTok data.